kmnvz-mayvez/appbg/README.md

   * The communication style used in the service is the `Request/Response` pattern.

 ## Docker containers
-* for new setup just run docker-compose up -d .
+* create new containers
 * set up localhost config
-* create new containers
+* for all setup run `docker-compose up -d .`
 ### Run docker compose services
 * `redis`
   * `docker compose up -d redis`